Posted May 20, 2014Tweet

 Closing costs for HARP refinances should be no different than for any other mortgage.
 You may pay points, you may pay closing costs, you may pay neither.
 How your mortgage rate and loan fees are structured is between you and your loan officer.
 You can even opt for a zero-cost HARP refinance.
 Ask your loan officer about it.

-If you are HARP-eligible, you must close on your mortgage prior to January 1, 2016 -- 616 days from now.
+If you are HARP-eligible, you must close on your mortgage on or before December 31, 2015 -- 521 days from now.

 Click here for a HARP rate quote.
 If the rate looks good, you can accept it.
 There is no fee for applying.